Wucinni/Selfie-Booth/README.md

 ![](README_Assets/selfie_booth_logo.png)

-Desktop application and web server for 360 selfie videos gallery and download.
+Desktop application and web server for 360 selfie videos with gallery and download.

 This application:
 1. Can display videos with sound.